Animal Services in Blount County

 205-973-0493

-- Stray Hold is 7 days for adult animals, Karen said.
+- Stray Hold is 7 days for adult animals.

 - Animal Census Reports are prepared monthly and can be requested from the County Commission.
 Data is not posted by the AAC or by the county.
 I request from Karen each month and post some data at Blount County Shelter Data and post all of the AAC’s scans at the end of each year.
 The data has been provided promptly by the AAC but does not fully comply with the Animal Census Reporting Act.